 Victor Stiebel, the couturier who put Marlene Dietrich in a top hat and tails.November 30, 2019

-Victor Stiebel was an influential mid-century British designer who created collections from 1932-1962.
-He was the one who first inspired Marlene Dietrich in her choice of striking monochrome masculine outfits, but also created the most feminine of going-away outfits for Princess Margaret in buttercup yellow almost thirty years later.
+Victor Stiebel was an influential mid-century South African born British designer who created collections from 1932-1962.
+He was the one who first inspired Marlene Dietrich in her choice of striking monochrome masculine outfits, but also created the most feminine of going-away outfit for Princess Margaret in buttercup yellow almost thirty years later.
 During the war he designed Utility clothing for the British public.
 He also promoted British fashion abroad.
 His work spanned everything from huge silk gowns for debutantes to cotton overalls for factory workers.

 Victor Stiebel – Early life

 Born in South Africa in 1907, Victor Stiebel had a mother who encouraged his artistic side and a father who was a wool broker, and who he never got on with.